geoffreylitt/homepage/source/projects/dynamicland.html.md

 digit it is, it also contains all the behavior for connecting to other nearby digits, chaining together a binary number to display, and converting the result to decimal.
-The entire UI of the program is simply rearranging these digit objects into different sptial configurations.
+The entire UI of the program is simply rearranging these digit objects into different spatial configurations.

 This feels quite different from a traditional visual programming approach of connecting boxes and wires.
 Spatial layout goes beyond a convenience for our